luizm/eks-login/README.md

 ### Description

-I would like do use the vault to get temporary [AWS Credencial](https://www.vaultproject.io/docs/secrets/aws/index.html) and using it to access the EKS service.
+I would like do use the [hashicorp vault](https://www.vaultproject.io/docs/secrets/aws/index.html) to get temporary [AWS Credencial](https://www.vaultproject.io/docs/secrets/aws/index.html) and using it to access the EKS service.

 The problem is, the STS AWS credentials no valid for more than 12 hours, so, this script will automate the process.